How to make the most of your data in a post-Google Universal Analytics world

 You can, however, migrate your data to your own data warehouse.
 (And if you have questions about data warehouses or want to learn about how you can view all your UA and GA4 data on a single dashboard, reach out to LaFleur.
 We can help.)

-What should you do before the GA4 switch on July 1?
+What should you do now that Google’s made the switch to GA4?

 If you are a LaFleur client already, our team has already transitioned you to GA4.
 We wanted ample time for Google’s machine learning algorithms to start learning about your website visitors.
 So, we started working with GA4 over a year ago.
 We should talk about data retention, but you’re in relatively good shape.

-If you’re not a LaFleur client and you haven’t moved to GA4, you still have some time to set up your GA4 instance and learn more about the new platform.
-Google will create a property for you, but you will need to connect this to your website and install the code.
+If you’re not a LaFleur client and you haven’t moved to GA4, set up your GA4 instance now and learn more about the new platform.
+Google created a property for you, but you will need to connect this to your website and install the code.
 (It’s simpler than it sounds.
-Reach out if you have questions or want to learn more).
+Build the foundation with Google’s step-by-step guide).

 RELATED: How Law Firms Can Improve Processes and Gather Better Data